ashleyamato/galvanize-bookshelf/6_heroku_deployment.md

 1. Create a Heroku app called `USERNAME-galvanize-bookshelf` where `USERNAME` is your GitHub username in lowercase form.
 1. Generate a cryptographic key for the JWT signature and set it to the `JWT_KEY` config variable of the new Heroku app.
 1. Update the `package.json` file with a dependency to a specific Node.js version.
-1. Enable the Heroku PostgreSQL add-on for the new Heroku app.
+1. Enable the Heroku PostgreSQL adsd-on for the new Heroku app.
 1. Update the `knexfile.js` file with the `production` database connection information.
 1. Update the `package.json` file with a `heroku-postbuild` script to migrate the production database.
 1. Remember that you have two choices for specifying what script to run to start your server: profile (https://devcenter.heroku.com/articles/getting-started-with-nodejs#define-a-procfile) or the start script in package.json (if no procfile is found).
 In this repo nodemon is devDependency which will not be included in the default heroku environment.